free-beer/qprocessor/README.md

  2. It implements a ``process()`` method that takes a single parameter.
 This parameter will be the message that was obtained from the queue.
 The message has a ``body()`` accessor method that grants access to a ``String`` containing the message contents that are to be processed.
-The ``process()`` method should conduct whatever work is needed based on the message.
-If processing of the message is complete then the ``process()`` method should call the ``dispose()`` method of the message parameter received as this informs the queuing mechanism that the message has been completely dealt with and should not be issued to any other requesters.
+If the ``process()`` method throws an exception the messasge will be 'released' back to it's origin queue.
+If the method completes without raising an exception then the message will automatically be removed from it's origin queue.

 ### The Service